What is Tessl?

 Context for the Open-Source ecosystem

-Developers can use these tiles directly, while open-source maintainers and vendors can publish official tiles so customer agents use their APIs correctly by default.
-It’s like npm or pypi for agent context, a shared layer of structured knowledge that helps agents code safely with the world’s software.
+Developers can use this context directly, while open-source maintainers and vendors can publish official skills and context so agents use their packages correctly by default.
+It's like npm or pypi for agent context, a shared layer of structured knowledge that helps agents code safely with the world's software.

 Private workspaces: context for your own codebase

-Teams can also create private tiles that describe how their internal systems should be used.
+Teams can also create private context that describes how their internal systems should be used.

 Internal APIs and platform services